When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Melting snow on gravel

-Mix 1 teaspoon of dish soap, 1 tablespoon of rubbing alcohol, and half a gallon of water to liberally soak the area you want to clear.
+Mix 1 teaspoon of dish soap, 1 tablespoon of rubbing alcohol, and half a gallon of warm water in a bucket or spray bottle.
+Pour it over icy patches.
+The alcohol has a much lower freezing point than water, helping to break the bond between the ice and the pavement.

 Man removing snow with electric snow shovel